-1. The Parties shall create and promote a safe online environment where users are protected from harmful content, including terrorist and violent extremist content, and specific laws covering data protection or privacy, or laws that provide for the enforcement of voluntary undertakings by enterprises relating to data protection or privacy.
+1. The Parties shall create and promote a safe online environment where users are protected from harmful content, including terrorist and violent extremist content, and where businesses, innovation and creativity can thrive.

-&lt;sup>12 The Parties acknowledge that the CBPR System does not displace or change a Party's laws and regulations concerning the protection of personal information.
+12 The Parties acknowledge that the CBPR System does not displace or change a Party's laws and regulations concerning the protection of personal information.